umayrh/sketchy-polytopes/python/sparktuner/README.md

 of a code change).
 * The default parameters should be read from a file instead of being hard-coded.
 All parameters should be merged into a final map.
+* Since Spark parameters are many and jobs can take a while to run, warm starting autotuning might be useful.
+* Need to validate all Spark parameters.